ethanhezhao/Tensorflow_Pytorch_Sinkhorn_OT/README.md

   - [TF-OT-Sinkhorn](https://github.com/MarkMoHR/TF-OT-Sinkhorn)
 - To my knowledge, the above ones may not as general as Cuturi's Matlab implementation.
 For example,  ```a``` and ```b``` are usually assumed to be uniformly distributed, and ```M``` is assumed to be the Euclidean distance.
 That's why I wanted to re-implement the Matlab code.
 - The code was originally used in the paper [2].
 If you find the code helpful, please consider citing the paper.
-- The code comes with no support.
+- The code comes without support.

 [1] Marco Cuturi, Sinkhorn Distances: Lightspeed Computation of Optimal Transport, NIPS 2013